Afleveringen

 -

 The Parlando Project combines various words (mostly literary poetry) with original music in differing styles.
-We've done over 800 of these combinations, and you can hear all of them and read about our experiences with the words at the Project's archives and blog located at frankhudson.org
+We've done over 800 of these combinations, and you can hear any of them and read about our encounters with the words at our blog and archives located at frankhudson.org

 -

-The Parlando Project takes various words, mostly literary poetry, and combines them with original music in differing styles.
-We've done over 800 of these combinations over the years, and you can hear them all at our blog and archives at frankhudson.org
+The Parlando Project combines various words (mostly literary poetry) with original music in differing styles.
+We've done over 800 of these combinations and you can hear any of them and read about our encounter with the words at our blog and archives located at frankhudson.org

 -